By Danni Levy

 “I’d love to challenge The Rock to a fight,” he says.
 “We’d make a fortune.
 It would be a phenomenal fight because he’s a great athlete.
 He’s very mobile, strong, and has a wrestling background.”

 Dwayne, are you game?

 Inspiring the youth through the sport of boxing is also something close to Martyn’s heart.

-“Genuinely, hand on heart, I don’t think he understands what’s going to happen when he steps into that room. it’s genuinely a serious concern of mine that he’s going to get seriously hurt”
+“Genuinely, hand on heart, I don’t think he understands what will happen when he steps into that room.
+It’s genuinely a serious concern of mine that he will get seriously hurt.”

 As the fight date looms, the rivalry is heating up between the two heavyweights.
 Get the exclusive from THE HULK “I PROMISE MARTYN FORD WILL BE TAKEN OUT ON A STRETCHER!”